 Apple’s App Store has the richest selection of tablet apps in the world, with surprisingly high standards of quality across the board.
 If you’re buying a tablet for its software selection, the iPad is a good choice.
 This is especially true when it comes to specialised areas, like the creative arts.

 Take the bustling iOS music scene for example, which sees big name hardware manufacturers like KORG and Moog release like-for-like software versions of their finest hardware.
-There are apps like Loopy and Figure ($0.99), which make it incredibly easy for anyone to have a go.
+There are apps like Loopy and Figure [No Longer Available] ($0.99), which make it incredibly easy for anyone to have a go.
 And when you want to get really creative, download AudioBus and record straight into a studio-level software in the form of Cubasis for iPad ($50).

 This is further bolstered by a range of hardware accessories that simply work with a whole range of existing apps.
 Guitar and stereo interfaces allow you to connect instruments and microphones, and provided you have ample power and the Camera Connection Kit, most MIDI keyboards will work too.
 Like to draw?
 The iPad is the only tablet to have third-party styluses designed specifically for it, like the Adonit Jot Touch we reviewed last month.